 - Puree vegetable mix with a food processor.
 Add coconut milk to some of the mixture and blend that in as well.

 - Place the whole mixture in a bowl and stir well.

 - Garnish with Mrs. Dash and serve!

 I hope you like the recipe!
 I served mine with dinner rolls for fun.
-The husband approved and the one vegetable loving child over approved!
+My vegetable loving child approved!
 Days later and he is still talking about it!
 I think it’s a hit!

 I’d love To Know what you think!… Leave me a comment!